Human sexuality: External female anatomy

+The external female genitalia are the vulva.

-The mons veneris, also known as the Mound of Venus, is a soft layer of fatty tissue overlaying the pubic bone.
+The mons pubis is a soft layer of fatty tissue overlaying the pubic bone.
 Following puberty, this area grows in size.
 It has many nerve endings and is sensitive to stimulation.

-The labia minora and labia majora are collectively known as the lips.
+The labia minora and labia majora are collectively known as the labia or "lips".
 The labia majora are two elongated folds of skin extending from the mons to the perineum.
 Its outer surface becomes covered with hair after puberty.
 In between the labia majora are the labia minora, two hairless folds of skin that meet above the clitoris to form the clitoral hood, which is highly sensitive to touch.
 The labia minora become engorged with blood during sexual stimulation, causing them to swell and turn red.

 The labia minora are composed of connective tissues that are richly supplied with blood vessels which cause a pinkish appearance.
 Near the anus, the labia minora merge with the labia majora.
 In a sexually unstimulated state, the labia minora protects the vaginal and urethral opening by covering them.
 At the base of the labia minora are the Bartholin's glands, which add a few drops of an alkaline fluid to the vagina via ducts; this fluid helps to counteract the acidity of the outer vagina since sperm cannot live in an acidic environment.
+The Skene's glands are possibly responsible for secreting fluid during female ejaculation.

 The clitoris is developed from the same embryonic tissue as the penis; it or its glans alone consists of as many (or more in some cases) nerve endings as the human penis or glans penis, making it extremely sensitive to touch.
 The clitoral glans, which is a small, elongated erectile structure, has only one known function—sexual sensations.
 It is the female's most sensitive erogenous zone and the main source of orgasm in women.
 Thick secretions called smegma collect around the clitoris.